slint-ui/slint/docs/builtin_elements.md

 ### Properties

 * **`source`** (*image*): The image to load.
-In order to reference image, one uses the `@image-url("...")` macro which loads the file relative to the directory containing the .60 file.
+In order to reference image, one uses the `@image-url("...")` macro which loads the file relative to the directory containing the .slint file.
 * **`source-clip-x`**, **`source-clip-y`**, **`source-clip-width`**, **`source-clip-height`** (*int*): properties in source image coordinates that, when specified, can be used to render only a portion of the specified image.
 * **`image-fit`** (*enum*): Specifies how the source image shall be fit into the image element.
 Possible values are: